Reading time: 7 minutes Understanding the mind-body connection can truly enhance your well-being.

 You may have heard of the mind-body connection which refers to how the mind and body affect each other.
 It often focuses on how your mind, that is your mindset and thoughts affect your body.

-Athletes like Tom Daley are increasingly training their mental abilities to support their physical ones.
+Athletes like Tom Daley are increasingly improving their emotional and health literacy by training their mental abilities to support their physical ones.
 This includes using skills like visualisation.
 Recently published findings of the parents’ mindset for post-operative recovery in children show that their mindset can affect the amount of pain medication the child needs.
 Closer to home, just watching a scary movie, you can feel the terror in your own body.
+This is you mind-body connection.
 What goes on in the mind clearly affects what goes on in the body.

 There’s a growing consensus that you can not think of the mind and the body as separate and independent of each other.
 Over the last few decades, research in Western medicine is consistently proving this to be true.
 This is supported by research and application of the age-old Chinese model of medicine used in acupuncture and emotional freedom technique EFT.